top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 #### Curvature estimation using Discrete Fourier Transform

 By generating a discrete binary image from the segments projected to the ground and applying the discrete fourier transform to this image, the curvature of the road in front of the Duckiebot can be detected.
 Fourier transforms of such binary images are shown in [](#fig:curvature_estimation_fourier).
-By using the correct fourier features straight lanes, right and left curves could be detected thanks to their differing fourier transform.
+By using the correct fourier features, straight lanes, right and left curves could be detected due to to their differing fourier transform.

-This method has been implemented successfully but the problem was first of all choosing the right resolution for the segment images and additionally the method introduced a delay of about 0.2 seconds, which again lowered the lane following performance of the Duckiebot.
+This method has been implemented successfully but the problem was first of all choosing the right resolution for the segment images and additionally, the method introduced a delay of about 0.2 seconds.
+Since we want to avoid decreasing the lane following performance of the Duckiebot, we decided to dismiss this method.

 <center><img figure-id="fig:curvature_estimation_fourier" figure-caption="Discrete Fourier Transform (DFT) of a street image in ground frame (credits jukindle)." src="curvature_estimation_dft.png" alt="Discrete Fourier Transform of street image" style="width: 300px;"/></center>